h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

 Perform Target Encoding
 ~~~~~~~~~~~~~~~~~~~~~~~

 Start by fitting the target encoding map.
 This has the number of bad loans per state (``numerator``) and the number of rows per state (``denominator``).
-We can later use this information to create the target encoding per state.
+After fitting the target encoding map, apply (transform) the target encoding per state.

 Fit the Target Encoding Map
 '''''''''''''''''''''''''''